 Kirby Hall School began September 7, 1976 in a historic building that was built in 1924 by the Methodist Board of Missions and named for Helen Marr Kirby, the first dean of women at The University of Texas, following the wishes of her brother who was the major donor for the building.
 Girls going to The University of Texas occupied the dormitory until 1971, at which point the trustees felt that owing \$16,000 was untenable and decided to close three weeks before the 1971 fall semester started.
 They left the building as if going home for the evening.
 Every record, lamp and sofa was in place and some are still where they were found.
 The dormitory housemother's desk in the inner office is still in use.
-Realtor David Barrow bought the building three years after it of tuition funds. was vacated and used it for a headquarters for the Environmental Agency, an organization he founded to improve the use of land to hold to high academic standards and make young years pleasin Austin.
+Realtor David Barrow bought the building three years after it of tuition funds. was vacated and used it for a headquarters for the Environmental in Austin.
 When the school began, classes were held on the second floor.
 The Environmental Agency was on the first floor and some business offices were on third floor.
 The Environmental Agency moved to an office on Mesa Drive in 1977 and the officeholders upstairs found their offices less attractive when the faculty decided to install bells, though two occupants stayed for a number of years claiming to be Kirby Hall School's God-Parents.
 They said "the ones above know all".

 The school started with 64 students, 6th through 10th grades, and expanded to 12th Grade and Pre-Kindergarten.
 Kirby Hall considers itself NUNA's neighborhood school and has had a number of neighborhood students in its classes.
 Being just four blocks from The University, classes visit museum openings and attend concerts and public lectures.
 Older students go to University classes, take University testing to place out of courses, and get both University and Kirby Hall credits.
-With those credits and Advanced Placement credits, some students have entered the University with as many as 54 college credits, a welcome saving The goal of Kirby Hall is to support and encourage students, ant and fun.
+With those credits and Advanced Placement credits, some students have entered the University with as many as 54 college credits, a welcome saving

+The goal of Kirby Hall is to support and encourage students, Agency, an organization he founded to improve the use of land to hold to high academic standards and make young years pleasant and fun.
 The excellent teachers have small classes and individualize their teaching.
 Former students and parents express appreciation for the years at Kirby Hall and the successful college experiences and careers that follow.
-Kirby Hall students and faculty enjoy Austin and Texas sightseeing, as well as trips abroad.
-Lately they have seen Ballet Austin